dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-aspnet-mvc3/vb/adding-a-model.md

 uid: mvc/overview/older-versions/getting-started-with-aspnet-mvc3/vb/adding-a-model
 title: "Adding a Model (VB) | Microsoft Docs"
 author: Rick-Anderson
-description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1, which is..." ms.author: riande ms.date: 01/12/2011 ms.assetid: b3aa7720-5c78-4ca2-baef-9a52234fb7ce
+description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1.
+You will learn how to add a Model and a Model class, create a connection string, and work with SQL Server Compact." ms.author: riande ms.date: 01/12/2011 ms.assetid: b3aa7720-5c78-4ca2-baef-9a52234fb7ce